boshtannik/embedded-nano-mesh/README.md

 Was designed to use with mostly spreaded Atmega328p chips, but not only.

 ## Warning
-This protocol does not ssume data cryption.
+This protocol does not provide data cryption.

 ## Main parts
 Main part of this protocol - is the `Transciever` structure.